-I am a University Lecturer in the Department of Statistics and a Tutorial Fellow at Lady Margaret Hall in the University of Oxford.
+I am an Associate Professor (University Lecturer) in the Department of Statistics and a Tutorial Fellow at Lady Margaret Hall in the University of Oxford.

 departmental webpage and

 I am a member of the Probability Group in the Department of

 about research activity